 The Lyon Firm is actively involved in Class Action and Mass Tort Litigation on behalf of consumers nationwide.
-Class Action Lawsuits are complex litigation cases that require a skilled attorney who has the resources to litigate the case on behalf of the individual and putative class.
+Class Action Lawsuits are complex litigation cases that require a skilled attorney with the resources to litigate on behalf of the individual and putative class.